akyrillidis/akyrillidis.github.io/pubs/index.md

 ---

 ## Journals

++ Luca Baldassarre, Nirav Bhan, Volkan Cevher, Anastasios Kyrillidis and Siddhartha Satpathi, [*``Group-sparse model selection: Hardness and relaxations"*](/pubs/Journals/GroupSparse-IT.pdf), Accepted in IEEE Trans. on Information Theory, 2016. *(Authors listed in alphabetical order.)*

+  <button id="b_abs_j8"> Abstract </button>
+  <button id="b_bib_j8"> Bibtex </button>
+   <p id="abs_j8"> <i> Group-based sparsity models are instrumental in linear and non-linear
+		regression problems.
+The main premise of these models is the recovery of “interpretable” signals through the identification of their constituent groups, which can also provably translate in substantial savings in the number of measurements for linear models in compressive sensing.
+In this paper, we establish a combinatorial framework for group-model selection problems and highlight the underlying tractability issues.
+		In particular, we show that the group-model selection problem is equivalent to the well-known NP-hard weighted maximum coverage problem (WMC).
+Leveraging a graph-based understanding of group models, we describe group structures which enable correct model selection in polynomial time via dynamic programming.
+Furthermore, we show that popular groups structures can be explained by linear inequalities involving totally unimodular matrices, which afford other polynomial time algorithms based on relaxations.
+		We also present a generalization of the group-model that allows for within group sparsity, which can be used to model hierarchical sparsity.
+Finally, we study the Pareto frontier between approximation error and sparsity budget of group- sparse approximations for two tractable models, among which the tree sparsity model, and illustrate selection and computation trade-offs between our framework and the existing convex relaxations.
+		</i> </p>

+   <pre id="bib_j8"><samp>
+   		@article{baldassarre2013group,
+  			title={Group-sparse model selection: Hardness and relaxations}, author={Baldassarre, Luca and Bhan, Nirav and Cevher, Volkan and Kyrillidis, Anastasios and Satpathi, Siddhartha}, journal={arXiv preprint arXiv:1303.3207},
+		  	year={2013}
+				}
+   </samp></pre>

 + Georgios Skoumas, Dieter Pfoser, Anastasios Kyrillidis and Timos Sellis, [*``Location estimation using crowdsourced spatial relations"*](/pubs/Journals/LocationEstimation.pdf), ACM Transactions on Spatial Algorithms and Systems, vol. 2, issue 2, 2016.

   <button id="b_abs_j7"> Abstract </button>